 Top priority options for the first release

-For the first release, we focused on two main stages: creating a convenient catalog with easy navigation and product selection and quick ordering options, where each step is clear and transparent for the customer.
+For the first release, we focused on two main prods: creating a convenient catalog with easy navigation and product selection and quick ordering options, where each step is clear and transparent for the customer.
 The key task is to assure maximum transparency in calculating delivery costs, applying discounts, accuracy and ease of ordering.

 To build a high-quality flow, we worked a lot with prototypes.
 The Client team, together with our analyst, went through each of them in detail, discussed what problems the customers already had or could eventually face.
-Such a thorough study allowed creating a flow, that is simple and clear at all stages.
+Such a thorough study allowed creating a flow, that is simple and clear at all prods.
 Therefore starting with the first release, the app received positive customer reviews.

 Initially, the Client had their UI kit, corporate colors, and logo.
 The elements formed the basis of the app design.
 But even in design, the client kept to their main idea: functionality comes first.
 Therefore, the Client team, first of all, checked whether this or that design solution is understandable and convenient for users of all levels.
 For example, some buttons and text were made large so that people with poor eyesight would not have any problems.

 In the new app we completely changed the flow of product selection – order.
 Since the online store has more than 10,000 products, correct ordering required a complex logic of working with large tables.

 The standard units engaged in the ordering procedure were extended with a storage and models.
 The data already selected by the customer are kept in the storage.
 Models made it possible to process the table information faster and more efficiently, as each of them is tied to a specific section of the table.
 Overall, it made the ordering procedure easier and faster for the customer.

 Now a customer of the shop can in a couple of taps form an order, repeat the previous one, layaway the goods and follow their arrival, add the goods to favorites.